Apical constriction

-Apical constriction is the process in which contraction of the apical side of a cell causes the cell to take on a wedged shape.
+In morphogenesis, apical constriction is the process in which contraction of the apical side of a cell causes the cell to take on a wedged shape.
 Generally, this shape change is coordinated across many cells of an epithelial layer, generating forces that can bend or fold the cell sheet.

 Morphogenetic role

 Apical constriction plays a central role in important morphogenetic events in both invertebrates and vertebrates.
 It is typically the first step in any invagination process and is also important in folding tissues at specified hingepoints.

 During gastrulation in both invertebrates and vertebrates, apical constriction of a ring of cells leads to blastopore formation.
 These cells are known as bottle cells, for their eventual shape.
 Because all of the cells constrict on the apical side, the epithelial sheet bends convexly on the basal side.

 In vertebrates, apical constriction plays a role in a range of other morphogenetic processes such neurulation, placode formation, and primitive streak formation.